 What Is Gastritis?

-Gastritis is a breakdown of the stomach lining.
+Gastritis is a breakdown of the stomach lining, but can gastritis cause mucus in stool?
 Mucus lines the walls of the intestines as well as the stomach.
 Some people experience a decrease in mucus causing inflammation of their digestive tract.
 People with gastritis may suffer from this randomly while others have chronic symptoms.
 The inflammation can also cause ulcers to form.

 Symptoms of gastritis are: